LeoKingsCoast/memory-access-gpio/README.md

 originally using the [Yocto Standard SDK](https://docs.yoctoproject.org/sdk-manual/using.html).
 Alternatively, you can compile it natively if your image includes build tools.

 1. Simply run `make` to build the application.
+Note: Building the application will require root access.
+This is necessary to give the binary the `CAP_IPC_LOCK` capability, required for it to lock memory pages for real-time safety.

     ```bash
-    make
+    sudo make
     ```

 1. Copy the `gpio-toggle` output binary to your module and execute it.
 The